-My first book, Getting Tough: Welfare and Imprisonment in 1970s America, chronicles efforts during the 1970s to enact "tough" welfare, drug, and anti-crime laws.
-It examines how the unprecedented growth of the penal system and the retrenchment of the nation’s welfare programs developed hand in hand, animated by struggles over how to interpret and respond to the inequality and disorder that crested during the period.
+Her first book, Getting Tough: Welfare and Imprisonment in 1970s America, chronicles efforts during the 1970s to enact "tough" welfare, drug, and anti-crime laws.
+It examines the relationship between the diminishing welfare state, the burgeoning penal system, and the persistent racialized civic hierarchies in the late twentieth century United States.